Japan Tobacco Inc. (JAPAY)

 - Currency exchange rate fluctuations.

-- Ongoing: Expansion of reduced-risk products (RRPs) like Ploom, Logic, Ploom TECH, Ploom TECH+, and Ploom S brands.
+- Expansion of reduced-risk products (RRPs) like Ploom, Logic, Ploom TECH, Ploom TECH+, and Ploom S brands.

 - Expansion of Reduced-Risk Products (RRPs): The global market for RRPs, including heated tobacco and e-vapor products, is experiencing significant growth as consumers seek alternatives to traditional cigarettes.
 Japan Tobacco can capitalize on this trend by expanding its Ploom brand and developing innovative RRP offerings.
 The RRP market is projected to reach $100 billion by 2028, presenting a substantial growth opportunity for JAPAY.